e-sarkis/esarkis-ca/_posts/2021-05-14-site-relaunch-with-jekyll.markdown

 Howdy!

-I'm happy to say I've bid my farewell to Sqaurespace forever, and am finally using [Jekyll](https://jekyllrb.com/) to statically deploy this website on [GitHub Pages](https://pages.github.com/).
+I'm happy to say I've bid my farewell to Squarespace forever, and am finally using [Jekyll](https://jekyllrb.com/) to statically deploy this website on [GitHub Pages](https://pages.github.com/).

 [PTBO Game Jam](http://ptbogamejam.com/) has been doing this for our website for years, but I never managed to play around with it much.